Best Water Bottles

-Stainless steel is a very durable material and is difficult to break.
+Stainless steel is a very durable material and is difficult to break, or even dent.

-Some say the water tastes better coming from a stainless steel bottle.
+Some say that water tastes better coming from a stainless steel bottle rather than plastic.

 Aluminum Water Bottles

-BPA stands for Bisphenol A, which is a compound used to make plastics and resins.
-Deemed toxic, BPA is no longer being used by well-known water manufacturers.
+Note that BPA (Bisphenol A — a toxic compound used to make plastics and resins), is apparently no longer being used by well-known water bottling manufacturers.

 #1 PETE (polyethylene terephthalate) is considered safe and is used for water, soda, and juice bottles.

 When storing plastic water bottles, implement ‘first-in, first-out’ rotation (use the oldest first).